vys534/ModeFlex/README.md

 It's run whitelist-only; this means that only the user IDs that you specify will have their stats generated.

 You can also use the `banner` query argument to change the background.
-To add more banners, just add more `400x80` images into `assets/banners`!
+To add more banners, just add `400x80` images into the folder `assets/banners`!

 ## Install